 Want a retro costume -- how 'bout a good old-fashioned red sports car burning rubber and taking names at every party in town?
-You'll be on cruise control in this classic, so get off your cloud and into this car.
+You'll be on cruise control in this classic, so get off your cloud and DIY car costume.
 (Word to the wise: Shades never go out of style.)
 Vroom to the vroom.

 Things You'll Need

 1 large cardboard box